Hilde Frafjord Johnson: Career

-Johnson served as Deputy Executive Director of the United Nations Children’s Fund (UNICEF)from 2007-2011.
+Johnson served as deputy executive director of the United Nations Children’s Fund (UNICEF)from 2007 to 2011.
 In this capacity she was in charge of global partnerships and the organization’s humanitarian operations and crisis response all over the world and worked closely with the heads of UN-agencies and NGOs to improve delivery on the ground.
 She also had the responsibility for overseeing programmes in the areas of child protection and child rights.
 Hilde F. Johnson has facilitated and led campaigns in several areas among a broad spectrum of stakeholders.
 These include, for example, Education for All, Children in Armed Conflict and Sexual Violence in Conflict (chairing the network UN Action, spearheading the efforts of the UN-family).